paynl/woocommerce-plugin/readme.txt

 == Changelog ==
 = 3.6.1 =
-Added option to disable refund processing which initiated from PAY. admin = 3.6.0 =
+Added option to disable refund processing for refunds initiated from PAY. admin Added option to enable auto-capture for completed orders Added payment method Google Pay
+And some minor updates
+= 3.6.0 =
 Added option to make date-of-birth a required field for post-payment methods Fixed a refund issue